Brymahh/Brymahh/README.md

 - 🌱 Structural Engineering graduate learning to be a Data Scientist.
-- 🤔 If you have learning resources please PM me via twitter.
+- 🤔 If you have learning resources PM me via twitter.
 - 📫 How to reach me: https://mobile.twitter.com/Brymah_
 - 😄 Well I dance sometimes and love taking pictures😄